anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ## The Baptism of Christ: Epiphany 1

+These readings are used on the first Sunday _after_ the Epiphany (the Sunday between 7 and 13 January).

-Celebrated on Monday 8 or 9 January if Epiphany is celebrated on Sunday 7 or 8 January.
+Celebrated on Monday 8 or 9 January if the Epiphany is celebrated on Sunday 7 or 8 January.

 The psalm is the same for Years A, B and C.